 The first thing to look out for is how frequently Google checks for new information about your search terms.
 By default, it checks every hour and sends you new matches as they appear.
 You can change this setting by clicking the “Show Options” button and adjusting the “How Often” option to your liking.

 The next thing is how many results per page you want Google to send back after each check.
 This depends on what kind of information you are looking for as there might be hundreds or even thousands of results depending on your search terms.
-The default number of results that will show up per page is 10, but if you need more than that look for a link at the bottom right-hand side labelled “Show x More Results.”
+The default number of results that will show up per page is 10, but if you need more than that look for a link at the bottom right-hand side labeled “Show x More Results.”

 If an alert produces too much information, try separating different keywords with a comma (e.g. “Flower Delivery in Melbourne”).
 This will alert you whenever either word is mentioned on the web while still filtering out irrelevant content for each term.
 You can also choose different languages for your alerts to check by clicking the “Change Language” link below the search box.

 Finally, decide what time of day you would like Google Alerts to send results back to you and set an email address if you opted for that option in step 2.
 After all, this is done, hit “Save”.
 To see whether your new Google Alert has been activated successfully click on “Manage Your Alerts” under where it says “What Is Being Searched?”
-The page that opens should contain a list of everything that you added to “Create New Alert.”
+The alerts page that opens should contain a list of everything that you added to “Create New Alert.”
 If it is not listed here, something went wrong.

 Always check multiple sources when finding content online.
 No matter how credible a website might seem always cross-check its facts with at least one more source.
 Also, remember that all of your alerts will be sent back in text format unless you opted for email alerts from the beginning so look for reputable sites that have been around for a while and have lots of information available on them.